 Keep your bullet points brief and to-the-point, avoiding filler words.
 If you're a recent grad or entry-level developer, keep your resume to one page.
-If you are a senior front end developer or full-stack developer, you can use two pages — just make every word count.
+If you are a senior front end developer or full-stack developer, you can use a two page resume template — just make every word count.

 1. Contact Information

 Keep your contact information brief and at the top of the page.
 If you have an online portfolio or GitHub account, include it in this section.
 Only link to an online website or portfolio if it's related to the job posting.

 Portfolio, website, Github portfolio, or business social media handles

 Cara Anderson | Front End Developer | San Francisco, California

 Cara.email@example.com | 222.222.222 | github.com/cara-anderson